bdelbosc/nuxeo-stacks/README.md

 (for instance Nuxeo 8.10 uses Elasticsearch 2.3, Nuxeo 9.10 uses Elasticsearch 5.6 ...).

 In addition of the Nuxeo stack you can add useful tooling:
-- [Grafana](https://grafana.com/)/[Graphite](https://graphiteapp.org/): a monitoring solution with a provisioned Nuxeo dashboard
+- [Grafana](https://grafana.com/) / [Graphite](https://graphiteapp.org/): a monitoring solution with a provisioned Nuxeo dashboard
 - [KafkaHQ](https://github.com/tchiotludo/kafkahq): a Kafka GUI
 - [Kibana](https://www.elastic.co/products/kibana): the K of ELK (Elasticsearch GUI)
-- [Netdata](https://github.com/netdata/netdata): realtime OS monitoring, though it is much better to install netdata directly on the host
+- [Netdata](https://github.com/netdata/netdata): realtime OS monitoring, though it is much better to install netdata directly on your host
 - [Prometheus](https://prometheus.io/): an alternative to graphite monitoring
 - [Jaeger](https://www.jaegertracing.io/): a Tracer for distributed tracing
 - [Zipkin](https://zipkin.io/): an alternative Tracer for distributed tracing